We thought 2019 was a Cruel Summer.

 But then 2020 happened.

 Infinity Warriors, you know the drill about this.
-There are no spoilers in dojo.
+There are no spoilers in this dojo.
 Or, rather, no spoilers are allowed out of this dojo.

 Where do I even begin with Season Three of Cobra Kai?
 After waiting for long, after everything that happened in the previous season, it was almost too much to bear.